 Most campsites within the campground are back-in, though five are pull-through for easier access.
 Parking is available at each campsite and at additional overflow parking areas throughout the park, including at Culler’s Overlook, the horse barn area, and the canoe launch.

-This Virginia state park is home to a wide range of diverse creatures, offering exciting glimpses to the patient and observant visitor any time of year.
-On the river, visitors should look out for herons, waterfowl, and otter.
-In the forest, visitors can look out for white-tailed deer, black bear, and scarlet tanager.
-And overhead, keep an eye out for osprey, bald eagle, broad-winged hawk, and American kestrel.
+Shenandoah River State Park is home to a wide range of diverse creatures, offering exciting glimpses to the patient and observant visitor any time of year.
+On the river, visitors should look out for herons, waterfowl, and otters.
+In the forest, visitors can find white-tailed deer, black bears, and scarlet tanagers.
+Overhead, visitors should keep an eye out for osprey, bald eagle, broad-winged hawk, and American kestrel.
 Shenandoah River State Park is teeming with diverse wildlife, offering endless opportunities for wildlife enthusiasts and photographers.